 - Batter: Stir just to combine.
 Do NOT overmix the batter.

-- Storing: I like to cover these muffins with a cloth at first (so they stay crispy on top) and transfer to an airtight container the next day.
+- Storing: I like to cover these muffins with a cloth at first (so they stay crispy on top) and transfer to an airtight container the next day (so they retain their moisture).
 Store for up to 3 days.

 - Freeze for up to 3 months.